Does a Learning Experience or University Ranking affect Hybrid Courses?

 Remarkably, hybrid/ blended is the choice for many institutions for the future.
 It reduces the high price that puts every graduate student in a mortgage for decades laters.
 Moreover, unnecessary peer, exam burdens, and other shortcomings are removed, allow them to enjoy their own education at their speed.
 Self – study and research is emphasized, while instructors would not play the role of a bandmaster but rather in the right position of a mentor.

-What is the key factor for students to register a hybrid courses?
+What is the key factor for students to register a hybrid course?
 If university ranking were the beginning, learning experience would be the close.

 Needless to say, diplomas and qualifications are the most crucial expectations of almost students when they enroll to higher education.
 Whether to come close to being a scholar or know how to work, the final certification is very important.